 I must admit that I knew almost nothing about Oulu.
 A bit embarrassing, especially as I grew up across the border in Sweden (in Umeå), just a few hours drive away.

 That is why I am especially grateful to have been one of the participants in the Nordic Blogger’s Experience this year.
-Besides from getting to know bloggers from all around the world, networking and discovering new destinations, I've got the chance to explore Finland and my grandmother's homeland.
+Besides getting to know bloggers from all around the world, networking, and discovering new destinations, I've got the chance to explore Finland and my grandmother's homeland.

 I've put together my favorite experiences in the Oulu area here in this post.
 Enjoy!